Member billing, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

-Care providers in our network are contracted with Oxford to provide specific services to members.
-Care providers participating with Oxford must follow Oxford referral, precertification and privileging policies and procedures.
-You may not bill members for unpaid charges related to covered services except for applicable copays, co- insurance or permitted deductibles.
+Health care providers in our network are contracted with Oxford to provide specific services to members.
+Health care providers participating with Oxford must follow Oxford referral, precertification and privileging policies and procedures.
+You may not bill members for unpaid charges related to covered services except for applicable copays, co-insurance or permitted deductibles.
 This includes balance billing a member for a covered service denied by Oxford because there was no referral or authorization on file with Oxford when one was required.

-Exceptions: The instances in which you are authorized to balance bill a member are as follows.
+Exceptions: The instances in which you are authorized to balance bill a member, after first getting the member’s written consent, are as follows.
 You are still required to follow Oxford’s privileging, referral and/or precertification requirements.
 In these instances, you may balance bill the member billed charges.
 To the extent that the terms and conditions of your contract conflict with these guidelines, the terms and conditions of your contract prevail.
 You may balance bill a member when any of the following apply:

 A service or item is not a covered benefit (i.e., the service is excluded in the “Exclusions and Limitations” section of the member’s certificate of coverage).

 Oxford denied a request for precertification, before the service was rendered, and the member proceeded to receive the service anyway.